DisCoTec/discotec.github.io/2026/coordination/coordination-cfp.md

 * Datasets and Benchmarks for Coordination Systems

-=== Keynote Speakers ===
+## Keynote Speakers

 * TBD

-=== Paper  categories ===
+## Paper categories

-We solicit the following types of papers:

 - **Regular papers** (12-18 pages, not counting references and appendices): describing thorough and complete research results and experience reports.
-Regular papers may be combined with an artefact submission.
+    - Regular papers may be combined with an artefact submission.
 Companion artefacts to regular submissions will be reviewed by the Artefact Evaluation Committee, but the acceptance of the paper is decoupled from the acceptance of the artefact (does not depend on it).
 The acceptance of the artefact, however, is conditional to the acceptance of the paper.

 - **Survey papers** (16-25 pages, not counting references and appendices): describing important results and success stories related to the topics of COORDINATION.

 - **Tool papers** (4-15 pages, not counting references and appendices): describing technological artefacts in the scope of the research topics of COORDINATION.
-Tool papers should provide a clear account of the tool’s functionality, discuss the tool’s practical capabilities possibly with reference to the type and size of problems it can handle, and,when applicable, report on realistic case studies (possibly providing a rigorous experimental evaluation).
+    - Tool papers should provide a clear account of the tool's functionality, discuss the tool's practical capabilities possibly with reference to the type and size of problems it can handle, and,when applicable, report on realistic case studies (possibly providing a rigorous experimental evaluation).
 Tool papers may also provide an account of the theoretical foundations, including relevant citations, and present design and implementation concerns, possibly including software architecture and core data structures.
 Papers that present extensions to existing tools should clearly describe the improvements or extensions with respect to previously published versions of the tool, possibly providing data on enhancements in terms of resources and capabilities.
-In addition, the tool artefact must be submitted separately for evaluation.
+In addition, **the tool artefact must be submitted separately for evaluation**.
 Acceptance of the tool artefact is mandatory for tool papers to be accepted.
 The artefact will be evaluated by a dedicated committee.
 Papers may contain a link to a publicly downloadable MPEG-4 demo video of at most 10 minutes length.

 See the website for EasyChair submission instructions.

-=== Proceedings ===
+##  Proceedings

 The proceedings of COORDINATION, DAIS, and FORTE will be published as volumes in the Springer LNCS-IFIP series.
 The volumes will be open access from the IFIP digital library after a 3-year embargo.

-=== Journal Special Issues ===
+## Journal Special Issues

 After the conference, accepted papers (except for tool papers) selected from FORTE and COORDINATION programmes will be invited to a journal special issue of the Logical Methods in Computer Science, with the following tentative schedule: